Apollo: Band-sequence Modeling for High-Quality Audio Restoration: Apollo

-The proposed Apollo model is trained using a GAN framework to enhance the quality of audio restoration.
+The proposed Apollo model was trained using a GAN framework to enhance the quality of audio restoration.
 Specifically, the discriminator network is inspired by the multi-resolution STFT discriminator, similar to the Gull codec \cite{luo2024gull}.
-As described in Table \ref{tab:dis}, the discriminator input consists of the spectrogram's real and imaginary parts, which are stacked into a 3D tensor along the channel dimension.
-To ensure energy invariance in the input, the signal is normalized to have a unit $\ell_2$-norm before being passed into the discriminator.
+As described in Table \ref{tab:dis}, the discriminator input consists of real and imaginary parts of the spectrogram, which are stacked into a 3D tensor along the channel dimension.
+To ensure energy invariance in the input, the signal was normalized to have a unit $\ell_2$-norm before being passed into the discriminator.
 The discriminator is trained using the Least Squares GAN (LSGAN) loss \cite{mao2017least}, defined as:

 where $\mathbf{A}\in \mathbb{C}^{F\times T}$ denotes the spectrogram of uncompressed audio and $I=5$ denotes the number of discriminator.